Dr. Jekyll and Mr. Hyde (1887 play): After 1888

 When Mansfield left the UK in June 1889, he was deeply in debt because of production losses there.
 His debts included £2,675 owed to Irving, which Mansfield did not want to pay because he felt that Irving had not supported him adequately at the Lyceum.
 Irving sued, winning the UK performance rights to Dr. Jekyll and Mr. Hyde, and Mansfield never performed in England again.

-In the U.S., the play became part of the repertory of Mansfield's company and was repeatedly performed during the 1890s and early 1900s.
-Mansfield continued in the title role, and Beatrice Cameron continued to play Jekyll's fiancée; the actors married in 1892.
-In later years he staged the play less often, after becoming fearful that something would go wrong during the transformation scenes.
-Mansfield's company last performed the play at the New Amsterdam Theatre in New York on March 21, 1907.
-He fell ill soon afterward, and died on August 30 of that year.
+In the US, the play became part of the repertory of Mansfield's company and was repeatedly performed during the 1890s and early 1900s.
+Mansfield continued in the title role, and Beatrice Cameron continued to play Jekyll's fiancée.
+The actors married in 1892.
+In later years, he staged the play less often, after becoming fearful that something would go wrong during the transformation scenes.
+From 1904 to 1907, the company performed the play at the New Amsterdam Theatre in New York, where their final performance of it was staged on March 21, 1907.
+Mansfield fell ill soon afterward, and he died on August 30 of that year.

 The play was closely associated with Mansfield's performance; a 1916 retrospective on adaptations of Stevenson's works indicated that Sullivan's Dr. Jekyll and Mr. Hyde was no longer performed after Mansfield's death.
 Although Irving obtained the UK performance rights, he never staged the play.
 His son, Harry Brodribb Irving, produced a new adaptation by J. Comyns Carr in 1910.
 By that time, more than a dozen other stage adaptations had appeared; the most significant was an 1897 adaptation by Luella Forepaugh and George F. Fish, made available in 1904 for stock theater performances as Dr. Jekyll and Mr. Hyde, Or a Mis-Spent Life.

 Dramatic analysis

-Jekyll-Hyde transformation
+Jekyll–Hyde transformation

 Although Mansfield's transformations between Jekyll and Hyde included lighting changes and makeup designed to appear different under colored filters, it was mainly accomplished by the actor's facial contortions and changes in posture and movement.
 As Hyde, Mansfield was hunched over with a grimacing face and claw-like hands; he spoke with a guttural voice and walked differently than he did as Jekyll.
 The effect was so dramatic that audiences and journalists speculated about how it was achieved.
 Theories included claims that Mansfield had an inflatable rubber prosthetic, that he applied chemicals, and that he had a mask hidden in a wig, which he pulled down to complete the change.
 Mansfield denied such theories, emphasizing that he did not use any "mechanical claptrap" in his performance.

 In contrast to the novella, in which the physical transformation of Jekyll into Hyde is revealed near the end, most dramatic adaptations show it early in the play, because the audience is familiar with the story.
 As one of its first adapters, Sullivan worked in an environment where the transformation would still shock the audience, and he held the reveal until the third act.